JamesPhillipsUK/GitHubProfilePluginAPI/README.md

 ## Bug-finding

-I hope you don't have too many problems with the GitHub Profile API.
+I hope you don't have too many problems with the GitHub Profile Plugin API.
 But - if you do find any bugs, please report them as issues in the GitHub repo, no matter how small.

 ### More From me